chris-martin/chris-martin.org/in/posts/2009-06-20-randomization/post.md

 there is no need to generate a random number to determine an element’s place in the `chosen` array.

 The script generates a lot of random numbers - two for each element.
-If "true" randomness is important, this algorithm requires a great deal of entropy.
+If “true” randomness is important, this algorithm requires a great deal of entropy.

 Conclusion